 Organic foods and products are those produced without the use of synthetic fertilizers, herbicides, pesticides, or chemicals.

-Advocates for organic farming believe that it is wise to err on the side of caution when producing food and products with ingredients such as glyphosate.
+Advocates of organic farming believe it is wise to err on the side of caution when producing food and products containing ingredients such as glyphosate.
 Who wants to risk a build-up of toxic residue that could lead to serious health problems?
 It is much safer to ban ‘questionable’ chemical ingredients and find a proven safe alternative than to live by the mantra of innocent until proven guilty.

 Ways to reduce exposure